How to Manage a Legacy Web Builder Integration in Zapier Platform UI

 The core details of your triggers and actions are easy to edit in an online form, much like a redesigned version of the editor you used in Zapier’s legacy Web Builder.
 You will manage the core details in the first tab, add input fields in the second tab, then manage the API call and test it in the final tab.

-Searches are now combined in our Actions editor to simplify your Zapier integration, with Create and Search actions.
+Searches are now combined with Creates in our Actions editor to simplify your Zapier integration, with Create and Search action types.
 You cannot change a create action to be a search action, or vise versa, but when you add a new action you can choose which type to add.

 You can edit existing triggers and actions, or can add new ones to your integration as needed.